 Summary of the Process -- The U.S. permanent resident starts the process by filing a Form I-130 with USCIS, either online or by mail to a USCIS lockbox.
 After the petition is approved, the immigrant is placed on a waiting list to apply.
 Figuring out whether the immigrant spouse can apply from within the United States or must go back to his or her home country to get a visa might require an attorney's help, however, because unless the immigrant has a separate, unexpired visa or other status, he or she cannot legally wait in the United States (if there's a wait for a current priority date at that time).
 Even after the wait, he or she might be unable to apply for the green card without leaving the United States, which might expose the immigrant to time-bar penalties preventing return for several years.

-Average time -- Approximately two years in total as of late 2019.
+Average time -- Around two years or more as of mid-2020.

 Summary of the Process -- The U.S. citizen and immigrant prepare a packet of documents, including a Form I-130 and an "adjustment of status" application on Form I-485, and submit it all at once to USCIS.
+(Adjusting status is normally allowed to people who overstayed a visa and married a U.S. citizen, but check with an attorney on this; reports are that USCIS is becoming less lenient on this.)
 As soon as that application is filed, the immigrant's stay in the U.S. becomes legal—even if the immigrant overstayed a visa.
 The immigrant will then be called in to a local USCIS office for fingerprinting, and later for an interview, at which the green card should be approved.

-Average time -- Twelve to 24 months (as of late 2019) for approval of the Form I-130, and additional time depending on individual circumstances.
+Average time -- Five to 26 months (as of mid-2020) for approval of the Form I-130, and additional time depending on individual circumstances.

 Summary of the Process -- The U.S. citizen starts the process by filing a Form I-130 with USCIS, either online or by mail.
 However, you'll probably need to see a lawyer, because the immigrant may be unable to apply for the green card without leaving the United States, which could expose the immigrant to penalties preventing return for several years.
 The immigrant might be able to apply for a waiver to avoid such penalties, but this process will almost certainly requires legal counsel.